Introduction to Tower Shukokai

 Beginning: Most people think you have to be fit to start karate training.
 The syllabus that we work to starts at a level where most people can manage and gets harder as the standard gets higher.
 But you never know what you can achieve until you try it.

 Insurance: You will be covered by the club’s insurance as soon as you start training, but after four weeks you will be expected to apply for a licence.
 This is renewable annually and will give the holder member-to-member cover.
-It will also carry membership of the Amateur Martial Associations, the largest multi-style martial arts association in the UK, The English Karate Council (EKC), the World Union of Karatedo Federations (WUKF) and the World United Karate Organisation (WUKO-AD).
+It will also carry membership of the Amateur Martial Associations, the largest multi-style martial arts association in the UK; and the World Union of Karatedo Federations (WUKF).

 So Why Karate?
 Karate is a popular and enjoyable pastime which fosters both physical fitness and life-saving skills.
 It is relatively cheap to learn and has the added advantage that it can be practiced throughout life from childhood to old age.
 The grading system encourages, and measures continuous improvement and allows the matching of equivalent abilities in competition.